Fraser Rise - Plumpton

 What is the weighted average housing cost based on tenure mix in the Fraser Rise - Plumpton SA2?

-Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,802.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $1,802.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,100/month, and renters paying $1,858/month.

 How affordable is housing in the Fraser Rise - Plumpton SA2 relative to local incomes?